heroiclabs/nakama-cocos2d-x-javascript/README.md

 Nakama Cocos2d-x JavaScript client
 ========================

-> Cocos2d-x JavaScript client for Nakama server.
+> JavaScript client for Nakama server and Cocos2d-x projects.

 [Nakama](https://github.com/heroiclabs/nakama) is an open-source server designed to power modern games and apps.
 Features include user accounts, chat, social, matchmaker, realtime multiplayer, and much [more](https://heroiclabs.com).

 This client implements the full API and socket options with the server.
-It's written in TypeScript with minimal dependencies to be compatible with all modern browsers and Cocos2d-x.

-Full documentation is online - https://heroiclabs.com/docs/cocos2d-js-client-guide
+Full documentation is online - https://heroiclabs.com/docs/javascript-client-guide

-## Supported Cocos2d-x and platforms

-Any Cocos2d-x version should work.
-Tested on Cocos2d-x 3.17 and 3.17.1.

-Supported all platforms which Cocos2d-x supports.

 ## Getting Started